tkimhofer/checkpoint_fragebogen/README.md

 **The app is currently under development — v0.2 (questionnaire logic implemented, results storage in progress).**

+For testing the current version, download the appropriate binary (`.exe` for Windows or `.dmg` for macOS) from the **Releases** section on the right-hand side of this page.

 ---

 ## 🛠 Tech Stack